SGA-A/c2c/README.md

 </p>

 > [!NOTE]
-> I've not got much time as I used to work on this for now.
+> I have limited time available to dedicate to this project.
 >
 > Most issues and pull requests submitted will not be receiving much attention until the next semester.

 ## Installation
 Not supported currently because of the evolving database schema.
-This will be made when the schema is made final when all the incomplete issues in the `Projects` tab in this repository are implemented.
+This will be available when it is made final.

 We are not responsible for any errors that may occur when running this bot on your own.
 It is also **not** production-ready.